Alcohol and Insomnia Problems

 - Dialectical Behavioral Therapy – is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
 The main goal of DBT is to help a person develop what is referred to as a “clear mind.”

 - Person-Centered Therapy – is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

 - Solution–focused therapy is an approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 Dual Diagnosis Treatment

-If you or a loved one are struggling with long-term drug abuse and a co-occurring mental health condition such as depression, contact one of our helpful treatment specialists today.
+Contact one of our helpful treatment specialists today if you or a loved one are struggling with long-term drug abuse and a co-occurring mental health condition such as depression.
 We Level Up can provide information on dual diagnosis and detox programs that may fit your specific needs.

 Experience Transformative Recovery at the We Level Up Treatment Center.